nus-cs2103-AY1920S2/duke/docs/README.md

 ### `e/event [string description] /at YYYY-MM-DD` - Add an event task

-An event task will be created and added to the end of the task list.
+The application will create an event task and add it to the end of the task list.
 Upon creation, the task is marked as `Not Done` and its priority level is `ordinary` (i.e. normal).
- The description of the task can contain white spaces.
-Note that you must specify the date of the deadline, and you need to type `/at` between task description and the date.
+Please note that the description of the task can contain white spaces, but not double slashes (i.e. `//`).
+In addition, you must specify the occurring date of the event, and you need to type `/at` between task description and the date.

 The application will print the task created, and report the number of tasks (of all types) in the whole list.

 Example of usage: